SchrodingerZhu/paguroidea/README.md

 </details>

 ## Diagnostic Grammar Error Check
-We provide diagnostic information "type errors" in your grammar definitions.
+We provide diagnostic information for "type errors" in your grammar definitions.
 Here are some examples:

 **Left-recursion**
 ```